 - First Past the Post (FPTP) system, can be understood as the voting method in which the citizens of a constituency cast their votes for a candidate and the one getting majority votes win the elections.
 As against, Proportional Representation (PR) is an electoral system wherein citizens cast their votes to the political parties and seats are allocated to the parties according to the voting strength they possess.

-- In first past the post system, the whole country is divided into different geographical areas, i.e. constituencies.
+- In first past the post system, the whole country is divided into different small geographical areas, i.e. constituencies.
 In contrast, proportional representation, large geographical units are considered as a constituency.

 - In first past the post system, from each constituency one candidates get elected.
 Unlike, proportional representation, where more than one candidate can be selected from a constituency.